Success for NHS number barcoded labels

-The bar-code labels have been implemented in 191 out of 240 (79%) maternity units across England.
+As of January 2013, the barcode labels have been implemented in 191 out of 240 (79%) maternity units across England.
 140 sites (58%) fully comply with the Output Based Specification (OBS) guidelines and have 'Passed'.
 51 sites (21%) have minor layout changes to make when they have their next software upgrade and are 'Pending'.
 14 sites (6%) have been classified as 'Fail' and have been requested to remedy and submit another label.
 30 sites (13%) are 'Awaiting' a software upgrade/build and therefore cannot produce labels at this time which comply with the OBS guidelines.
-5 sites (2%) have yet to submit a label and have been classified as 'Outstanding'.
+Five sites (2%) have yet to submit a label and have been classified as 'Outstanding'.

 Success has resulted from many factors demonstrating the ability of varied agencies within and outwith the NHS to work together to achieve a common goal: